maptimedavis/MaptimeDavis/README.md

 Tshirts, notebooks, and other items with the #maptimeDavis penny farthing logo are now available to order on [Redbubble](https://www.redbubble.com/people/micheletobias/collections/865154-maptimedavis?asc=u).

 # Spring Quarter 2020 Schedule
 Workshops on **Tuesdays from 10:00am-12:00pm** via Zoom, unless otherwise noted.
 All #maptimeDavis workshops are free of cost and open to the public.
-Please contact Michele Tobias - mmtobias[at]ucdavis.edu - for Zoom link details.
+Please see the [UC Davis DataLab Spatial Sciences Research Cluster Page](https://datalab.ucdavis.edu/spatial-sciences/) for Zoom link details.

 This quarter skills workshops will alternate weeks with [Spatial Science Research Cluster](http://ds.lib.ucdavis.edu/spatial-sciences/) gatherings, a time for people interested in geospatial research to come together to work.